136009746/ke64/README.md

 9. Network
 10. Startup item (delete, etc.)
 11. Serve
+12. Regedit management
-12. File management (delete and other operations)
+13. File management
-13. Application layer and driver layer (support disassembly and assembly memory)
+14. Application layer and driver layer (support disassembly and assembly memory)
-14. Features(...)
+15. Features(...)

 ### Screenshots
 Only one image is placed on this page。